AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
-<h2 data-mc-conditions="QuicksilverOrClassic.Quicksilver"> Manually assign one item at a time</h2>
+<h2 data-mc-conditions="QuicksilverOrClassic.Quicksilver"> Manually assign one item at a time</h2> <!--
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Moved manual assignment and drag-and-drop to their own articles) </p>
+-->
 <ol>
 <li value="1">Go to the Workload Balancer.</li>
 <li value="2"> <p>Go to the <strong>Unassigned Work</strong> area and apply a filter to view work items</p> <p>Or</p> <p>Go to the <strong>Assigned Work</strong> area and expand the name of a user to view the work items assigned to them.</p> <note type="important">